GavinHuttley/tib/source/molevol/mutation.rst

     Panels copied from Figure 1 of :cite:`Mrazek:1998aa`.
 The :math:`y`-axis is :math:`-S_{GC}` computed from a 50kb sliding window across the corresponding genome.
 The statistic is assigned to the middle base of thew window.
 The arrow indicates the origin of replication.

 The second example concerns the distribution of strand symmetry around genes in humans :cite:`Touchon:2003aa`.
-In this case, the proposed biochemical mechanism is transcription couple DNA repair.
+In this case, the proposed biochemical mechanism is transcription coupled DNA repair.
 In simplistic terms, this is a DNA damage repair system that is induced by a stalled RNA polymerase.
 The repair has been shown to be limited to the transcribed strand.
 This observation implies that the non-transcribed strand receives less scrutiny by lesion repair processes.
 This asymmetry also manifests in the SNPs that are present in humans today, indicating the influence is active :cite:`Simon:2020aa`.

 .. margin:: Transcription associated mutation asymmetries